 Each member of the learning community should have the feeling of connectedness.
 They must feel that they are contributing to the overall environment while being a bigger and important part of a supportive learning culture.

 For this, a proper support system or mentorship program should be developed that would provide them the required assistance whenever needed.
-The idea can also be supported by creating online discussion forums or online platforms where learners can gather and discuss various topics.
+The idea can also be supported by creating online discussion forums or other forms of online education business where learners can gather and discuss various topics.

 Address Learners’ Needs